 The Writing on the Wall

 I didn’t expect the college to put me up at the Hilton or anything, but Jesus, this little one-room dump is bordering on third-world squalor.
 A quick description of my new digs: green carpet the color of Astroturf, worn flat and threadbare in numerous places; a cracked ceiling dotted with what can only be black mold; a pervasive smell of cat urine (likely soaked into the carpet); and bright yellow wallpaper of the absolute cheapest quality.
 Oddly enough, the wallpaper looks new, if clumsily applied.
 Gee, Mr. Landlord, thanks for spending the $12.99 to really make this place feel homey.
-Oh well, it’s free, close to the college, and there’s enough space for my meager belongings.
+Oh well, it’s cheap, close to the college, and there’s enough space for my meager belongings.
 I guess I can’t be too picky.

 Classes started today.
 The little shits taking Dr. Harrison’s Introduction to Archaeology are really the bottom of the barrel, academically speaking.
 As his TA, I didn’t have much to do other than pass out the course materials, but even then, some of the questions I got were eye-rollingly bad.
 One strapping young lad asked me if we’d be covering dinosaurs.
 Fuck me.